- Real Estate Sales -

 A purchaser will often make his or her offer conditional on

-of Purchase and Sale is not yet binding.
-Within a few days,
+this case, the Agreement of Purchase and Sale is not yet

-the purchaser will forward a Waiver of this condition to you or
+Waiver of this condition to you or your agent, which would make

-your agent, which would make the Agreement a binding contract (unless
+the Agreement a binding contract (unless there are other

-vendor should then contact a lawyer.
+then contact a lawyer.

 The lawyer performs several functions when acting for the